JPery/img2DSL/README.md

 ## Running

-To re-run the experiments that we present in our paper [1], run the process.sh script:
+To run the experiments with our OCL dataset, execute the process.sh script:

 ``
 ./process.sh
 ``

+Note that the master branch contains the full OCL dataset from [2], which contains expressions that were not valid for our approach hence we did not use them in our paper [1].
+To re-run the exact experiments that we present in our paper [1], please move to the branch SLE20-artifact.

 # Citation

 [1] Jorge Perianez, Roberto Rodriguez-Echeverria, Loli Burgueño, Jordi Cabot.
 Towards the Optical Character Recognition of DSLs.
 In Proc. of the ACM SIGPLAN International Conference on Software Language Engineering (SLE'20).
 2020.
 To appear.

+[2] Jeroen Noten, Josh G. M. Mengerink, and Alexander Serebrenik.
+2017.A Data Set of OCL Expressions on GitHub.
+InProceedings of the 14thInternational Conference on Mining Software Repositories (MSR'17).
+IEEE Press, 531–534.